symfony/symfony-docs/book/page_creation.rst

 return that ``Response`` object.

 Notice that there are two different examples for rendering the template.
-By default, Symfony2 support two different templating languages: the classic PHP templates and the succinct but powerful `Twig`_ templates.
+By default, Symfony2 supports two different templating languages: classic PHP templates and the succinct but powerful `Twig`_ templates.
 Don't be alarmed
 - you're free to choose either or even both in the same project.